-During his tenure, the Foundation became the leader in facilitating charitable investments in Hawai’i and earned the distinction as a trusted community resource on charitable trends and best practices in Hawai’i.
-In addition, the Foundation launched several major initiatives with a coalition of local and national funders and government agencies to address critical issues, as well as developed grant programs that led to national recognition for the foundation.
-A national leader and commentator about philanthropy and nonprofit organizations, Kelvin has been recognized by The Non-Profit Times as one of the “50 most powerful and influential people” in the sector and featured in the GiveSmart.org website on philanthropy.
+During his tenure, the foundation became Hawai’i’s largest foundation, more than tripling the amount of funds it distributed in the state, launched several major initiatives with a coalition of local and national funders and government agencies, and developed grant programs that had proven results and led to national recognition for the foundation.
+A national leader and commentator about philanthropy and nonprofit organizations, Kelvin was recognized several times by The Nonprofit Times as one of the “50 most powerful and influential people” in the sector in the United States.

 Kelvin has also served on a number of nonprofit boards, including CoGenerate, Hawaii Leadership Forum, Sustainable Conservation, Independent Sector, Stupski Foundation, Center for Effective Philanthropy, Elemental Excelerator and Feeding America, as well as serving in private sector capacities as the founder of a private equity company and on the board of Hawaiian Electrical Industries and Hawaiian Electric Company.
 He is a graduate of Colorado College and holds a J.D. from the University of California’s Hastings College of Law and continues to provide consulting services and mentoring around leadership, strategy and organizational development when the fish aren’t biting.